yale-cpsc-419-sp23/pset-1-cli/README.md

 > It must be displayed verbatim in your output.
 <hr />

-> **Note**: As with your output from `lux.py`, the output of `luxdetails.py` must not exceed the smaller of 100 characters or the width of the terminal.
+> **Note**: As with your output from `lux.py`, the width of the output of `luxdetails.py` must not exceed the smaller of 100 characters or the width of the terminal.

 ## Source Code Guide
 Here are the *requirements* for the source code of your solution.